lawrennd/snippets/_physics/includes/second-order-information-dynamics.md

 * Pure exponential dynamics
 }

 \notes{**Summary:** At second order (Gaussian regime), the dynamics near equilibrium are purely dissipative.
 The symmetric matrix $S$ drives entropy production and relaxation toward equilibrium.
 This is standard perturbation theory, but it's not the full story.
-In the next section, we'll see how non-Gaussian effects and constraint geometry introduce conservative dynamics at higher order.}
+In the next section, we'll see how non-Gaussian effects and constraint geometry introduce conservative dynamics at higher order.

+**Note on locality:** This analysis is a local linearisation around a reference point $\boldsymbol{\theta}^\ast$ (typically an equilibrium).
+For general nonlinear systems, the matrices $S$, $A$, and $M$ vary with position on the manifold.
+However, for linear systems (constant $G$ and linear constraints), these matrices are the same everywhere, making the decomposition global rather than local.
+This is the case for our binary variables example in the computational demonstration.}

 \endif